qgis/QGIS-Documentation/docs/training_manual/spatial_databases/import_export.rst

 -------------------------------------------------------------------------------

-ogr2ogr is a very powerful tool to convert data into and from postgis to many data formats. ogr2ogr is part of the GDAL/OGR Software and has to be installed separately.
+ogr2ogr is a very powerful tool to convert data into and from postgis to many data formats. ogr2ogr is part of the GDAL library and has to be installed separately.
 To export a table from PostGIS to GML, you can use this command:

 .. code-block:: bash